 *A Series of Unfortunate Events (Lemony Snicket)

 A bleak satirical tale about three orphan siblings who are struggling for survival after their parents died in a fire.
-The author has given several literary references in his known work, either by naming characters and places after authors and other legendary historical figures (e.g. the Baudelaire siblings are named after the French poet Charles Baudelaire..), and by introducing black humor, satire, adventure-like children novel elements as done in many works of literature.
+The author has given several literary references in his known work, by naming characters and places after authors and other legendary historical figures (e.g. the Baudelaire siblings are named after the French poet Charles Baudelaire..), and introducing black humor, satire, adventure-like children novel elements as done in many works of literature.
 This book (I mean trilogy) mainly tells us of the cruel and gruesome fate that the rich siblings are facing (therefore implying the idea that the rich are not always lucky with their lives), and that mysteries will always remain unsolved no matter how we strive to solve them piece by piece.
 I am far as impressive how Lemony Snicket turned his supposedly tragic tale similar to Shakespeare’s King Lear, wherein neither the heroes nor villains have reached victory.

 *Full Metal Alchemist (anime/manga)

 Despite the redundancy of the dialogs (in the manga, at least), Full Metal Alchemist has a deep philosophical story line in itself.
 It makes the audience reflect on how manipulative the government or any authoritative figures can be, as shown through the homunculi (creatures of God the Father in the series) creating war yet blaming it on the civilians and expecting them to start the war itself.
 Another philosophical interpretation lies in the practice of human alchemy, making the audience wonder why such practice is illegal.
 It is revealed that such practice will just surpass the power of any human (which is considered unethical).